-You’ll find us on Yes Edinburgh West website, Facebook, National Yes Registry and Twitter.
-There is also a library of useful information on our SNP branch Forum on Europe.
+Yes Edinburgh West has a website, Facebook, Twitter, National Yes Registry and a Library of topics on Scottish Politics, including Independence and Europe.
 The 2014 Referendum White Paper (p.216) and the Wee Blue Book, although dated, give a good idea of policy options.